The Real World: San Diego (2011 season)

 The Real World: San Diego is the twenty-sixth season of MTV's reality television series The Real World, which focuses on a group of diverse strangers living together for several months in a different city each season, as cameras follow their lives and interpersonal relationships.
-It is the sixth season of The Real World to be filmed in the Pacific States region of the United States, specifically in California after The Real World: Hollywood.
+It is the sixth season of The Real World to be filmed in the West Coast region of the United States, specifically in California after The Real World: Hollywood.

-The season featured a cast of seven people who lived in a house located in the San Diego suburb of La Jolla.
+The season featured a cast of seven people who lived in a house located in the La Jolla community of San Diego.
 It is the sixth season to take place in a city that had hosted a previous season, as the show's fourteenth season was set in San Diego in 2004.
 It is also the fifth season to be located in California.
 San Diego was first reported as the location for the 26th season when a moving company posted pictures of the house on their blog in May 2011, and said it would be used for the series.
 Production began from June to September 9, 2011 and the season premiered on September 28 of that year, consisting of 12 episodes.